 Google’s Latest Algorithm Update In The News

 Online copywriters and journalists have long been required to integrate important keywords into the titles of articles and blogs.
-This method is used in order to persuade Google of the relevance of certain news items and therefore boost search engine
+This method is used in order to persuade Google of the relevance of certain news items and therefore boost search engine rankings.

 The keywords are likely to hold some significance for the foreseeable future.

 However, they can now be added to the Google news metatag.
 This is a new hidden feature that will be incorporated as part of the news page source code.

 Google said that the news metatag will be ‘Similar in spirit to the plain keywords metatag, [letting] publishers specify a collection of terms that apply to a news article.
 These words don’t need to appear anywhere within the headline or body text.’

 They also revealed that ‘this metatag will be one signal among many that our algorithms use to determine ranking.’

 A representative of the Guardian said, ‘It doesn’t mean news outlets can suddenly start using print headlines on the web again.
 And as far as we know Google will still consider the headline as as ranking factor.’

 Google Set To Enforce Sitelinks Policy